Cyprus Permanent Residence

 Key Factors of Cyprus PR

-• PR can be granted not just to the main applicant but also to the following relatives of the applicant.
-Applicant’s spouse – Applicant must provide proof of an additional €5,000 in secure annual income and a separate PR application should be submitted for the dependent spouse
+• PR can be granted not just to the main applicant but also to the following relatives of the applicant:

-• Dependent minor children up to 18 years old of the main applicant and his/her spouse can be added as dependents in both parents’ applications upon payment of the relevant fee.
-Applicant must provide proof of an additional €5,000 in secure annual income for each dependent minor child
+• Dependent minor children up to 18 years old of the main applicant and his/her spouse.
+However, applicant must provide proof of an additional €10.000 in secure annual income for each dependent minor child.

 Cyprus at a Glance